-The Florida Hurricane Catastrophe Fund (FHCF) continues to pay reimbursements to participating insurers for Hurricane Irma and Hurricane

-Michael losses.
-During this year, participating insurers and the FHCF have been impacted by adverse loss development, particularly from Hurricane Irma.
-As of December 31, 2019, our actuaries have projected the FHCF's total incurred loss for Hurricane Irma to be \$6 billion, up from \$3.75 as of December 31, 2018.
-The projected loss for Hurricane Michael may increase as well as insurers continue to report updated loss information.
-However, the finances of the FHCF remain solid and the FHCF continues to be a force of stability and predictability in Florida's otherwise volatile insurance market.
+The Florida Hurricane Catastrophe Fund (FHCF) continues to play a significant role in the Florida property insurance market, which is evident as we continue to pay reimbursements to participating insurers for Hurricane Irma and Hurricane Michael losses.
+Expected payouts by the FHCF for these events has continued to increase this year due to adverse loss development, particularly from Hurricane Irma.
+As of December 31, 2020, our actuaries have projected the FHCF's total incurred loss for Hurricane Irma to be \$7.3 billion, up from \$6.0 billion as of December 31, 2019.
+The projected loss for Hurricane Michael could change but at this point, it has remained at \$1.45 billion since our initial estimates.
+Despite the challenges of 2020, the FHCF closes out this year in a good financial position and continues to be a force of stability and predictability for Florida's residential property insurance market.

-The FHCF would like to thank the State Board of Administration (SBA) Trustees, SBA Executive Director Ash Williams, members of the FHCF Advisory Council, and our service providers and the staff of the FHCF for their continued support in enabling the FHCF to fulfill its mission.
+The FHCF has been able to meet this year's unique challenges in large part due to the leadership of Anne T. Bert, who retired as Chief Operating Officer of the FHCF in early January 2021, as well as the dedication and support of the State Board of Administration (SBA) Trustees, SBA Executive Director Ash Williams, members of the FHCF Advisory Council, our service providers, and the staff of the FHCF.
 We appreciate your interest in the Florida Hurricane Catastrophe Fund and hope the information provided in this report is beneficial.

-Anne T. Bert

-Chief Operating Officer,

-Florida Hurricane Catastrophe Fund
+Gina Wilson Chief Operating Officer, Florida Hurricane Catastrophe Fund